-In our example we chose to use only Lato Regular and set the font color to #424242, i.e. a dark gray.
-Left-align the title and footer, change the content font to 14pt and the result will be this
+In our example we chose to use only Open Sans and set the font color to #000000, i.e. black.

 At the bottom of the theme editor you click on the button 'Add overlay'.
 A file browser will open and you can add an image file with the extension .gif, .jpeg, .jpg, .png, or .svg.